microservice-hackathon/infrastructure/README.md

 ansible-microservice-hackathon
 ==============================

-During the Warsjawa microservice hackathon we will need to provision:
+During the microservice hackathon we will need to provision:

 ## log monitoring (log server)